-- Enter the name of the Quality Control Inspector and BPI Certification number. - The Quality Control Inspector shall sign and date the form to verify that the unit passed the final quality inspection. - The date entered in this section will be the date of the final Quality Control Inspection (if there are multiple see Section b under Reporting Requirements).
+- o Enter the name of the Quality Control Inspector and BPI Certification number. - The Quality Control Inspector shall sign and date the form to verify that the unit passed the final quality inspection. - o The date entered in this section must be on or after the date of the final Quality Control Inspection (if there are multiple). - o The Quality Control Inspector will also include the expiration date of their BPI certifications.